 Wisdom Tooth Extraction (Third Molar Extraction)

-How much does wisdom tooth removal cost in Costa Rica or Guatemala?
+How much does wisdom tooth removal cost in Costa Rica?
 A simple tooth extraction can cost as little as $80 at Goodness Dental, while a more complex wisdom tooth extraction is priced at $250 to $275, allowing patients to have all four wisdom teeth removed for around $1000, more than two-thirds less than the price for the same services in the USA.

-On average, patients that come to Costa Rica and Guatemala for dental care can expect to save more than 50% on most dental procedures.
+On average, patients that come to Costa Rica for dental care can expect to save more than 50% on most dental procedures.
 Some patients save even more, especially on more costly services like dental implants.
-Even when considering the cost of airfare and accommodations, most patients save at least fifty percent or more on dental care in Costa Rica and Guatemala.
+Even when considering the cost of airfare and accommodations, most patients save at least fifty percent or more on dental care in Costa Rica.

 Wisdom Tooth Removal Aftercare: